gcurteanu/EPOSmachinekit/README.md

 CANopen EPOS controller for Machinekit
 ...

-Main goal for this project:
+##Main goal for this project:

 - Develop a Machinekit/LinuxCNC component able to control CANopen Maxon EPOS positioning controllers (or with minimal changes other DS-402 drives)

-Component should be able to control multiple drives, and do so with a simple configuration
+Component should be able to control multiple drives, and do so with a simple configuration.
+Due to the fact there can be only one NMT master, and only one Configuration Manager, the 2 are combined into a CAN manager and only ONE instance can be present.
+This should be handled via the LinuxCNC/MK component.

-Targets:
+(note: There is a possibility to have multiple CAN buses, and each can have it's own.
+Will probably require minor component changes to support multi-instance)

+Currently implements: CiA 301 (CanFestival mostly), CiA 302 (own code) as Configuration Manager / Master boot, CiA 402 drives Not Implemented: CiA 302 software download, SDO manager, NMT requests.
+Not planned, not useful for the proposed scope

+##Targets:
 - create the required CanFestival infrastrucuture to support the CANopen operations
+    * current status: _*mostly complete*_
 - support for the DS-302 boot process and automatic configuration updates for the CANopen devices via concise DCF (0x1F22).
 The CanFestival existing DCF seems to be lacking a lot of required features
+    * current status: _*CiA 302 done, works, needs various updates*_
 - support for the DS-402 state machine allowing the drive operation
+    * current status: _*CiA 402 state machines present, needs further features*_
 - support for profile position / speed as well as direct position / velocity modes as a minimum.
 Probably the profile modes will not be useful directly and we'll end up using the built in profile generator in Machinekit/LinuxCNC
+    * current status: _*PPM completed along with the Command/Acknowledge state machine for multiple profile moves (not used in LinuxCNC/MK)*_ .
+This was tested on real hardware running under LinuxCNC/Machinekit as axis A and provides a VERY good and stable response with a 1kHz servo loop.

-Current status:
+##Current status:

+* Jan 2015:
+  - LinuxCNC/Machinekit component created, and tested.
+Works better than expected.
+Additional code, cleanup in progress.
+Support for multi-axis operation ongoing
+  - next target is to integrate the ConciseDCF into a larger configuration method, yet to be determined.
+ConciseDCF is VERY good for hardware operation/upload, but writing it is problematic/error prone
+  - update the CiA 302 to the latest version I could find

+* Dec 2015:
   - initial (messy) implementation done to learn the CanFestival stack capabilities and modes to control the drive.
 Along with constraints due to the RT drivers.
 It is functional, and able to position the drive and get position data in realtime with minimal external coding.
 Moves from external application (MK/LinuxCNC) should be done by simply working to the values in the OD, the TPDOs/RPDOs taking over independently from there.
   - initial (messy) implementation of the DS-302 code, moving to a more standard state machine setup (ongoing).
 Still lacking the DCF upload
   - initial (very messy) DS-402 state machine support (just goes to Operation Enabled if able and keeps it there)

-Hardware:
+##Hardware:
 - Peak PCI dual port (opto isolated) CAN card
-- Xenomai Machinekit kernel
+- Xenomai Machinekit kernel running on Debian
 - Using the RT-CAN socket interfaces (not the regular ones) included in the kernel
 - No need for the Peak Linux driver.
 It is not used / useful from what can be seen
 - The RT-CAN in the kernel seems stable, but can not cope with Linux interrupt sharing when used in the RT model.
 Peak card MUST NOT share it's IRQ with other devices...
 Or else kernel panics.